The Benefits Of Wheat Berries

 Food For Thought

-4 Generations Organic hard red winter wheat berries are a wonderful source of fiber.
+4 Generations Organic hard red winter whole wheat berries are a wonderful source of fiber.
 They hold up to 24% of the fiber needed for one whole day solely in a single quarter-cup serving.
 Fiber is very crucial to your daily diet to support the digestive system.
 Fiber has also been proven to drastically lower cholesterol levels, making it less likely for fat to accumulate in arteries, maximize blood flow, and keep your heart in excellent shape.
 With the rapidly growing number of Americans being diagnosed with some form of heart disease, fiber should be an important part of every diet.

-Consuming our organic wheat berries has endless benefits.
+Consuming our organic whole wheat berries has endless benefits.
 Not only do the wheat berries promote regularity, they support health, blood sugar, and weight loss.
 They also aid in bone strength, prevention of anemia and much more.

 Brittle bones are also no match for wheat berries!
 Manganese naturally found in the wheat berry, plays a crucial role in bone mineralization as well as the development of collagen and bone cartilage.
 Within one serving of wheat berries, you meet your body’s daily prerequisite of manganese.
 These berries provide and impressive 97% of the daily recommended value.